 Istanbul is one of world’s greatest cities to live in and visit, and there are many wonderful tourist attractions to consider while you’re there – even for a quick transit.
 One of the most visited places in Istanbul is the Blue Mosque.

 It’s easy to assume that the top sights in a busy city like Istanbul are just tourist traps; however, the Blue Mosque, along with Hagia Sophia and Topkapi Palace, are absolute must-visits.

 Here’s what you need to know when planning a visit to the Blue Mosque.

 Blue Mosque History

 The official name of the Istanbul Blue Mosque is Sultan Ahmet Camii, or the Sultan Ahmed Mosque.
-It is named after its commissioner, Sultan Ahmet I, who wanted to highlight the Ottoman Empire’s recent capture of Constantinople from the Byzantine in the 15th century.
+Its namesake, Sultan Ahmet I, wanted to highlight the Ottoman Empire’s recent capture of Constantinople from the Byzantine in the 15th century.

 The Blue Mosque was strategically located next to the existing Hagia Sophia, which pre-dates it by about 1,100 years.
-Its presence was meant to compete with Hagia Sophia.
+They built the mosque here to to compete with Hagia Sophia.

 Blue Mosque Location